Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

 Best Buy

-Best Buy dropped its Black Friday Xbox Series X and Xbox Series S stock early, and sold out fast.
-We don't know if it's releasing more for Cyber Monday, or holding some back for Christmas, but we'll keep you posted.
+Best Buy dropped its Cyber Monday Xbox Series X and Xbox Series S stock yesterday, and it sold out fast.
+We don't know if it's releasing more over the weekend or on the day itself, but we'll keep you posted.
 It's still worth checking the site this week.View Deal

 Walmart

 Walmart dropped more inventory online for Black Friday which sold out straight away.
-While it hasn't announced more Cyber Monday stock, it's worth checking in for the rest of the week, just in case.
+While it hasn't announced more Cyber Monday stock, it's worth checking in for the rest of the week, as a lot of these retailers aren't announcing their restocks beforehand.
 View Deal

 Amazon US